 First things first, Lipner recommends hopping into a hot shower to open up your pores and wash away dirt, grime and dead skin cells.
 Essentially, you want to remove anything that might create friction — which is what causes razor burn, irritation and potentially even more acne — when you slide the razor across your face.
 “Taking a hot shower before shaving also softens the hairs,” Lipner adds.
 This is another plus, since the softer your hairs are, the less they’ll pull when you go to shave.

-It’s also worth considering an exfoliating cleanser, since they help push dead skin out of the way so the razor can glide more smoothly.
+It’s also worth considering an exfoliating prep scrub, since they help push dead skin out of the way so the razor can glide more smoothly.
 On top of that, exfoliating lifts the hairs.
 Think about it: If your hairs are lying flat against your face when you shave, the razor is going to tug on them (which is extra painful when experiencing a breakout), rather than slicing neatly through them.
 Keep in mind, however, that it’s best to exfoliate lightly when dealing with acne-prone skin to avoid causing excess irritation.

 Step #2: Pick the Right Products

-Once you’ve showered and exfoliated, apply a shaving lather, which will act like a slippery barrier between the razor and your skin, meaning less friction and less damage to your face.
+Once you’ve showered and exfoliated, apply a shave cream, which will act like a slippery barrier between the razor and your skin, meaning less friction and less damage to your face.
 “Those with acne-prone skin should use a cushion-y shave product that provides extra protection and keeps the skin hydrated,” Gallo explains.
 And don’t be afraid to really lube up: When you don’t apply enough cream, you end up using pressure to get a closer shave, because the blade isn’t gliding across your face like it should.
 That pressure is one of the biggest causes of irritation and redness, which can quickly turn into breakouts when you have acne-prone skin.